 Pulse wave velocity (PWV) in general is the speed at which pulse travels through the arteries.
 It is an indicator of arterial stiffening.
-Fast pulse wave velocity is an early sign of remodelling and functional changes in arterial hemodynamic, and a marker of cardiovascular ageing.
+Fast PWV is an early sign of remodelling and functional changes in arterial hemodynamic, and a marker of cardiovascular ageing.

 Central Blood Pressure (CBP) has been shown to more strongly relate to vascular disease and outcome than traditional upper arm blood measurement.
 Important details can be found here.